 2. Reuse Cardboard Shipping Boxes

 Using your delivery parcels instead of store-bought gift boxes is one of the easiest eco-friendly gift wrapping swaps you can make.
-Likely, this year you'll be doing more online shopping than risking crowded stores, which means many items will come in a perfect-sized box that's ready for wrapping.
-Just don't forget to recycle or compost all of that cardboard after Christmas morning.
+If you’re online shopping for presents, many items will come in a perfectly sized box that’s ready for wrapping.
+Just don’t forget to recycle or compost all of that cardboard afterward.

 3. Upcycle Other Shipping Supplies